byomakeshpanda/Skin-Lesion-Classification-with-Attention-Leakage-Analysis/README.md

 # Skin Lesion Classification with Attention Leakage Analysis

-A comprehensive comparative study of CNN architectures for skin lesion classification featuring novel quantitative attention analysis using Grad-CAM and segmentation masks.
+A comprehensive comparative study of CNN architectures for skin lesion classification using quantitative attention analysis using Grad-CAM and segmentation masks.

 ## Overview